pr0ta9/Genesis/README.md

 - Verify CUDA compatibility with your GPU
 - Check Docker GPU access: `docker run --rm --gpus all nvidia/cuda:12.0-runtime-ubuntu22.04 nvidia-smi`

+**If process didn't run correctly**

+- Check backend logs for details
+- For image OCR/translation tasks, also review stderr/stdout logs inside `backend/outputs/...`
+- Example log locations:
+  - `backend/outputs/conv_20250910_211003_6e797bb2/11/01_image_ocr_stderr.log`
+  - `backend/outputs/conv_20250910_211003_6e797bb2/11/01_image_ocr_stdout.log`

+**Image translation first run (PaddleOCR models)**

+- The first run may take time while PaddleOCR models are downloaded and cached locally
+- If the backend shows a 403 error during model download, your machine may be unable to reach the Paddle model host
+- See the [PaddleOCR repository](https://github.com/PaddlePaddle/PaddleOCR) for details and guidance
+- After models download successfully once, they are stored locally and future runs should not encounter this issue

 ## System Requirements

 ### Minimum (CPU Mode - Recommended)